CC-4/old-page/_posts/2016-09-09-Analisis-Semantico-I.md

   object -- has cycles --> false
   C -- has cycles --> false
   B -- has cycles --> false

+  Test 4:

+  A -- has cycles --> true
+  object -- has cycles --> false
+  C -- has cycles --> true
+  B -- has cycles --> true
 ```

 ## 2. Analisis Semantico del Lenguaje Viper